postmannen/steward/README.md

 `./steward --node="ship1"` & `./steward --node="ship1"` and so on.

+Use the `--help` flag to get all possibilities.

 ### Sending messages with commands or events

 Right now there are to types of messages.